 Studying nursing at Carroll brings with it a number of distinct advantages.
-Our diocesan Catholic mission permeates everything we do at Carroll, so you’ll find our nursing students engaging in service activities throughout the year, including through the campus chapter of the Student Nurses Association (CCSNA) and nursing honor society, Sigma Theta Tau International (STTI).
-Beginning their nursing clinical experiences in their second year gives students three years of diverse nursing clinicals integrated with their nursing courses and other liberal arts courses.
-This allows students to apply the knowledge gained in the classroom to real life situations.
+Our diocesan Catholic mission permeates everything we do at Carroll, so you’ll find our nursing students engaging in service activities throughout the year, including through the campus chapter of the Student Nurses Association (CCSNA) and nursing honor society, Sigma.
+For traditional track nursing students, beginning their nursing clinical experiences in their second year gives students three years of diverse nursing clinicals integrated with their nursing courses and other liberal arts courses.
+This allows students to apply the knowledge gained in the classroom to real-life situations.
 This type of program makes learning more exciting and relevant and guides students in the development of the critical thinking skills so essential to being a good nurse.
 Carroll’s state-of-the-art nursing simulation center provides an excellent opportunity for students to practice clinical skills and simulated patient experiences.
 Each nursing course at Carroll provides quality, personalized learning experiences with caring, qualified faculty.
-And you’ll have the opportunity to travel the world through one of Carroll’s many diverse study abroad and service opportunities.
+And post-pandemic, you’ll have the opportunity to travel the world through one of Carroll’s many diverse study abroad and service opportunities.

 The results really do speak for themselves.
 Graduates of our nursing program achieve NCLEX pass rates above the state and national averages.
-100% of our 2018 graduates passed the NCLEX on the first try!
-More than half of the 2019 and 2020 graduates found nursing jobs within one month of graduation!
+100% of our 2018 and 2020 graduates passed the NCLEX on the first try!
+Nearly half of Carroll’s nursing graduates usually have jobs lined up by the time they graduate, with the majority finding employment within a few months of graduation.
 Our graduates are consistently looked upon as leaders, thanks to the critical thinking, communication, and positive attitudes they bring in addition to being skilled caregivers.
 That’s why you’ll find them being accepted into top graduate-level programs and providing the highest quality care in settings from Montana, to Washington, to Texas, to New York City.